 The Sacrament of Baptism is often called “the door of the Church.”
 It is the first of the three Sacraments of Initiation (baptism, confirmation, communion).
 The reception of these other sacraments depends on baptism.
 In fact, the rite (or ceremony) of baptism traditionally was held outside the church doors of the main part of the church as a reminder that it is the “gateway” to Christian life.

-Baptism classes are at 7:00 PM in the Church on the second Tuesday of every other month.
+Baptism classes are at 7:00 PM in the parish office, room 2, on the second Tuesday of every other month.
 Parents and godparents are asked to take a baptism class within four (4) years of the date of the baptism of their child or godchild.

 A godparent must be an active and practicing Catholic who can serve as a role model and a mentor for the child being baptized.

 The parish office will need a copy of the child's birth certificate, which can be turned in at the baptism class.
 Baptisms will be scheduled once all the required paperwork is completed and submitted to the parish office.

 Please contact email@example.com for questions and more information.